rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 #### Spam Settings

-In the Spam Settings section, you can manage settings for spam preferences, and safelists and blacklists.
+In the Spam Settings section, you can manage settings for spam preferences, safelists, and blacklists.

 <img src="{% asset_path rackspace-email/rackspace-webmail/Webmail4.png %}" alt="" />